xoofx/xoofx.github.io/resume.md

 While working at Societe Generale, I took a sabbatical year to do a backpacking trip around the world, all on my own.
 I spent 11 months in Africa (Burkina Faso, Mali, Benin, Togo, Ghana), South-America (Peru, Bolivia, Argentine, Chili), Isla de Pasqua, Tahiti, Australia, Indonesia, Singapore, Thailand, Nepal and India.
 While traveling I was actively writing and updating my website [diteoo.com](http://diteoo.com) (In French, it means *"Where are you?"*)
 This travel has considerably transformed my vision of life.

-## Realtime 3D visualization with GPS for the EDHEC sailing cup
+## Realtime 3D visualization - EDHEC sailing cup
 ***November 1995 - April 1996***
 Technologies: *`Watcom C++`, `dos4/gw` `Assembly x86`*